 6) AKA The Download 2015 question.
-Ours is a completely different system to the one used at Download in 2015 & you may have noticed 2000trees is a little smaller than Download.
-Also that was 4 years ago and technology in general has developed a lot in 3 years, particularly regarding cashless systems.
+Ours is a completely different system to the one used at Download in 2015 & you may have noticed 2000trees is a little bit smaller.
+Also that was 4 years ago and technology in general has developed a lot since then, particularly regarding cashless systems.

 Cashless festivals are now very much the norm in the world, and we are convinced that using this widespread technology will result in a better festival experience for everyone.

 The Playpass system does not have any single point of failure.
 It will sync across the site with all the traders/ bars & what’s more wifi is not required to spend money.
 If you need to top up your wristband over the weekend, there will be Top Up stations, all of which have their own dedicated (private) wifi network.
-We’re confident that this dedicated cashless wifi network will work uninterrupted all weekend because we have trialled (private) festival wifi for the last 3 years & it has proven itself to be reliable.
+We’re confident that this dedicated cashless wifi network will work uninterrupted all weekend because it has already proven to be reliable at 2000trees last year.
 Yes, the public wifi sometimes struggles with the weight of traffic, but this is why we also have a private network for cashless.

 The public wifi can be used to top up with your phone in a wifi area if you so wish.